wp-plugins/easy-faqs/readme.txt

 1. This is the Add New FAQ Page.
 2. This is the List of FAQs - from here you can Edit or Delete a FAQ.
 3. This is the Easy FAQs Settings Page.
+4. This is the Easy FAQs Help & Instructions Page.
-4. This is the Easy Single FAQ Widget.
+5. This is the Easy Single FAQ Widget.
-5. This is the Easy FAQs Categories Page.
+6. This is the Easy FAQs Categories Page.

 == Changelog ==

+= 1.3.4 =
+* Updates readme.txt

 = 1.3.3 =
 * Updates compatibility to WP 4.0.